Pat Byrne (footballer): Management career

 Byrne retired from playing at the end of the 1987–88 season when he was appointed as player-manager of Shelbourne.
 By 1992, he had guided the club to their first League of Ireland title in thirty years and the following year, he guided them to their first FAI Cup success in thirty years, when they beat Dundalk 1–0 in the final at Lansdowne Road.
 In the Cup Winners' Cup that autumn, Byrne brought Shelbourne their first European victory since 1964 when they knocked out Ukrainian club Karpaty Lviv 3–2 on aggregate.
 He was sacked along with his assistant Jim McLaughlin shortly afterwards, and was succeeded by Eoin Hand.

 Byrne became player-manager of St James's Gate in February 1994 before he came back to Shamrock Rovers to manage the club for the 1996–97 season.
-He later managed Kilkenny City to promotion to the Premier Division.
+He later took over at Kilkenny City and managed them to promotion to the Premier Division in the 1999–00 season.

 In September 2006, he became an official Shamrock Rovers Legend.